Fgruntjes/s3-plus/readme.md

 This command creates a new bucket `my-new-bucket` and copies all objects from 'my-old-bucket' over to it.

-You can select the region for the bucket copy with the `--region` parameter:
+You can select the region for the bucket copy with the `--new-region` parameter:

-`s3-plus copy-bucket --from my-old-bucket --to my-new-bucket --region eu-west-1`
+`s3-plus copy-bucket --from my-old-bucket --to my-new-bucket --new-region eu-west-1`

+The `--new-region` parameter also works with the `rename-bucket` command.

 Otherwise, the region of the source bucket will be used.